Igor and Grichka Bogdanoff: Personal lives and deaths

 Igor Bogdanoff had six children, four from his first marriage and two from his second.
-He married his second wife, Amélie de Bourbon-Parme, civilly in Paris on 1 October 2009 and religiously in Chambord two days later.
+He married his second wife, Princess Amélie of Bourbon-Parma, daughter of Prince Michel of Bourbon-Parma, civilly in Paris on 1 October 2009 and religiously in Chambord two days later.
+Grichka was in a relationship with a woman named Chaymae at the time of his death, but never married and had no children.
+The twins declared having been diagnosed with Asperger syndrome, but that has not been confirmed.

 Deaths

 The Bogdanoff twins were both hospitalized, at the Georges Pompidou European Hospital in Paris, in critical condition on 15 December 2021, after contracting COVID-19.
-Grichka died on 28 December, and Igor died six days later, on 3 January 2022.
-They were 72 and both were unvaccinated.
+Grichka died on 28 December, and Igor on 3 January 2022.
+They were 72 and both intentionally unvaccinated.
 The funeral for both twins was held on 10 January 2022, in the Church of the Madeleine, in Paris, France.

 Publications

 The Bogdanoff brothers published a number of works in science fiction, philosophy and popular science.
 Since 1991, they signed their books as "Bogdanov", preferring "v" to "ff".